kuzaxak/promalert/README.md

 ## How it works
 Receive webhook from Alertmanager, draw images from alert expression, upload pictures to S3 bucket, generate public links, send a notification to Slack.

+### Message logic

+Post the new message in case when we can find a reference in the history.

+Otherwise, based on the status of the message, we apply the following logic:

+_Status = Firing_

+Post full message to thread with broadcasting.
+Set refiring footer to last known firing message.
+Store link to this message in memory (next resolving updates will edit this message).

+_Status = Resolved_

+Post short message (header + images) to thread.
+Update footer of last fired message.

 ## Installation

 ### Helm chart